Arthur-Milchior/anki-template-card-type/generators/README.md

   * "label" the label to put in the first column in this line
   * "hideInSomeQuestion": apply HideInSomeQuestion to this line, with the value contained in this entry.
+  * "showIfAskedOrAnswer": apply ShowIfAskedOrAnswer to this line, with the value contained in this entry.
   * "emptyCase" What to show if the field is empty.
 In this case, the line is always shown, even if the field is empty.
 Furthermore, this is still considered to be a valid question, with the value